Heart To Tail Information

 This includes a mix of dry dog food, wet/canned dog food, and some dog treats.
-There are notable more wet/canned recipes than dry recipes.
+There are notable more wet/canned recipes available from Heart To Tail than dry recipes.

 Heart To Tail does not focus on the distinction between grain-free and grain-inclusive food like many other brands.

-Similar to above, it is difficult to gauge the full size of Heart To Tail’s cat food range, but from what we researched, they sell a range of dry cat food and wet/canned cat food.
+Similar to the above, it is difficult to gauge the full size of Heart To Tail’s cat food range due to the limited information available, but from what we have researched, they sell a range of dry cat food and wet/canned cat food.

-The range of wet/canned cat food is larger than the dry food range, which is common in the cat food industry given its popularity.
+The range of wet/canned cat food is noticeably larger than the dry food range, which is common in the cat food industry, given its popularity.